 We are also implementing ambitious research programmes to plan for the electricity sources of the future: innovative technologies in the photovoltaic sector ("thin layer" films), marine current power and producing second-generation biofuels by biomass gasification.
 At Soultz-sous-Forêts, in Alsace, EDF and its German partners worked on the most advanced experimental deep geothermal energy programme in the world, and the plant is now producing electricity.

-In 2011, the proportion of electricity and heat generated from renewable sources within the Group decreased by 1.9 points due to the significant drop in hydroelectric generation in France (down 26%).
+The proportion of electricity and heat generated from renewable sources within the Group rose 2.3 points, due mainly to the 23% increase in hydropower in France compared with 2011, when there was a severe drought.

 In France, we are building up our hydroelectric power assets thanks to the Gavet project (93 MW), which will replace six former plants by a single station on the Romanche River, and modernise the Kembs, Gambsheim and Iffezheim plants on the Rhine.
 We also launched the first pilot project to construct undersea tidal turbines, off the coast of Paimpol-Bréhat, in Brittany.
 This tidal turbine farm, which taps into marine current energy, will be connected to the grid and will be in service in 2012.
 Tests will be conducted this year when the turbines are immersed in the sea.